electrolux-oss/infrawallet/docs/getting-started/extensions.md

 ## InfrawalletReportFilterExtensionPoint

-This extension point allows to augement or append to the provided filters through custom information.
+This extension point allows to augment or append to the provided filters through custom information.

 For this the following interface can be used